-3.3.5.9 Final State
+3.3.5.11 Final State

-The connection is disconnected.
+The "Final State" state is achieved when the application layer has finished the communication, and the lower-layer connection is disconnected.
 All resources for this connection will be recycled by the TDS server.

 3.3.6 Timer Events